sous-chefs/aws/README.md

 ### aws_resource_tag

-`resource_tag` can be used to manipulate the tags assigned to one or more AWS resources, i.e. ec2 instances, ebs volumes or ebs volume snapshots.
+`resource_tag` can be used to manipulate the tags assigned to one or more AWS resources, i.e. ec2 instances, EBS volumes or EBS volume snapshots.

+#### Examples:

 Assigning tags to a node to reflect its role and environment: